 Then offer some of your compassion to others.

 I’m shy.
-The idea of greeting 150 people I haven’t seen for 50 years (and barely knew then) makes my stomach flip.
+The idea of greeting 150 people I haven’t seen for 50 years (and barely knew then) made my stomach flip.
 I decided to set a goal: to learn how people age and what they see as most meaningful in their lives.

 Creating a learning goal is a lot more empowering than the usual one: “To see how many people recognize what a great person I am today and how I overcame my high school experience.”